Daiwa House REIT Investment Corporation

 Establishment and Practical Implementation of Compliance Manual

-The Asset Manager has established a Compliance Manual in the aim of increasing the soundness and reliability of its management and organization as the manager of DHR’s assets and, in turn, earning the trust of unitholders and society by prescribing not only fundamental compliance-related principles by which its officers and employees should abide but also specific practical matters.
+The Asset Manager has established a Compliance Manual in the aim of increasing the soundness and reliability of our management and organization as the asset manager for DHR and, in turn, earning the trust of unitholders and society by prescribing not only fundamental compliance-related principles by which our officers and employees should abide but also specific practical matters.

 Compliance Training